EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

             .doOnNext { recyclerAdapter.submitData(this, it) }
             .subscribe()
 ```

+**Note:** It is a very **IMPORTANT** that a local database query and a network request are using the same set of parameters, using different sets of parameters on two datasources is very risky, `RemoteMediator` could repeatedly trigger a network request with one set of parameters while locally looking for data matched with another set of parameters which there is a posibility that there is no any or just some.

 ## AmityPagingDataRefresher

 As we mentioned in the beginning of this article, once items are inserted into database, `RemoteMediator` stops fetching any more items, without a full data comparison or a reliable real-time event from a server the items will eventually be outdated.
 To prevent that we need to inject `AmityPagingDataRefresher` into a `RecyclerView`. `AmityPagingDataRefresher` forces `RemoteMediator` to re-fetching items again when a user scrolls pass through pages.
 Update outdated items, get rid of deleted items or move items to new positions along with the process.